-In the GOG trial of fosbretabulin plus bevacizumab, the fosbretabulin was given once every 3 weeks and there were no translational studies.
-A trial was therefore designed where fosbretabulin was given weekly and blood biomarkers were measured to determine not only whether the combination is better than single-agent VEGF inhibitor alone but also hopefully provide us with a signature of which tumours are most likely to benefit.
-Pazopanib an oral anti-angiogenic tyrosine kinase inhibitor was combined with fosbretabulin in this trial.
-The CTRT funded the biomarker work which is unfortunately unlikely to show any meaningful results due to small numbers.
+In the GOG trial of fosbretabulin with bevacizumab; the fosbretabulin was given once every 3 weeks and there were no translational studies.
+Therefore another trial was designed where fosbretabulin was given weekly and the blood biomarkers were measured to determine whether the combination is better than single-agent VEGF inhibitor alone.
+Pazopanib is an oral anti-angiogenic tyrosine kinase inhibitor, was combined with fosbretabulin in this trial.
+These results would have hopefully provided us with a signature of which tumours are most likely to benefit.
+The CTRT funded the biomarker work however it is unlikely to show any meaningful results due to small numbers.
+(1)

 The trial was run by the ‘Clinical Trials Unit in Manchester’ with GlaxoSmithKline, Novartis and Oxigene providing some funding and free drugs.
 The CTRT supported the salary of a data manager and research nurse, who spent a third of their time on this trial.
 The first part of this trial was completed in February 2016 and studied the best dosage for the combination.
 Then in July 2016 phase II commenced, as the randomised part of the study more centres were involved; aiming to recruit 110 patients.
 Despite some dramatic responses being seen in the combination, Novartis stopped the trial following four reversible cardiac events.
 Only 21 patients were a part of randomisation in the trial before it was stopped completely.
 Their participation showed the median progression-free survival was 7.6 months in the fosbretabulin and pazopanib group vs. 3.7 months in the single-agent pazopanib group (Hazard Ratio=0.30, 95%CI 0.08-1.03, P=0.06).
 These results were published in March 2020.
 (1) Further research is needed to develop VDAs with less cardiac toxicity or better ways to prevent it.